yox92/TimeStretch/README.md

 ## 🧩 What is this mod?

 **TimeStretch** is a mod for **SPT** that dynamically modifies the audio of firearms in-game.
-It allows fine control over how gun sounds are transformed — including pitch shifting and time-stretching — based on weapon configuration.
+It allows fine control over how gun sounds are transformed — time-stretching — based on weapon configuration.
 Adjuste Body Audio Volume all conf F12

 This mod is **client-side** and uses **BepInEx** + **Harmony** to hook into Tarkov’s internal audio systems, identify weapons being fired, and replace `AudioClip` objects in memory.